App version: 0.1.0

 • Work to increase the value of your car you currently own before trading it in.

-• Opt for a basic model of your chosen car, leaving behind nice but ultimately unnecessary extras like heated seats or a leather interior, to lower the overall cost of the vehicle.
+• Opt for a basic model of your chosen car, leaving behind nice but ultimately unnecessary extras like heated seats or a leather interior.

 • Consider looking into how to refinance a car if you already have an auto loan but believe that market conditions or your improved financial situation could help you get a better interest rate on your loan.
 You also could opt to lengthen your loan’s term through refinancing to lower monthly payments.